- In the Admin Console, go to .

 - Click Edit and select a DSSO mode:

-- On — allows you to enable SSO in Production and lets users to sign in from the default sign in endpoint, routing through the agentless DSSO sign in endpoint.
+- On: Allows you to enable SSO in production and lets users sign in from the default sign-in endpoint, routing through the agentless DSSO sign-in endpoint.
 The end user doesn't need to explicitly type in the DSSO URL.

-- For Allowed network zones, add the zones that are associated with the machines from which you will be implementing agentless DSSO.
+- For Allowed network zones, add the zones that are associated with the machines from which you're implementing agentless DSSO.

-Note: When Identity Provider (IdP) Discovery is turned on, the network zone options will not be available.
-When IdP Discovery and agentless DSSO are both on, agentless DSSO network zones are controlled through the IdP Routing Rules.
-You will update the default IdP routing rule in Update the default Desktop Single Sign-on Identity Provider routing rule .
+When Identity Provider (IdP) Discovery is turned on, the network zone options aren't available.
+If IdP Discovery and agentless DSSO are both on, agentless DSSO network zones are controlled through the IdP routing rules.
+You update the default IdP routing rule in Update the default Desktop Single Sign-on Identity Provider routing rule .

-- In AD Instances, select the Active Directory instance on which you configured the Service Principal Name (SPN).
+- In AD Instances, select the Active Directory instance on which you configured the SPN.

-- Complete these fields to configure agentless DSSO for the selected Active Directory domain:
+- Complete these fields to configure Agentless DSSO for the selected AD domain:

-Desktop SSO — Select Enabled or Disabled depending on whether you are enabling for production or testing.
+Desktop SSO: Select Enabled or Disabled depending on whether you're enabling for production or testing.

-This field is case sensitive.
-When the UPN prefix differs from sAMAccountName, the service account username needs to be the same as the UPN and include the domain suffix.
+This field is case-sensitive.
+When the UPN prefix differs from sAMAccountName, the service account username must be the same as the UPN and include the domain suffix.
 For example, agentlessDsso@mydomain.com.

-- Validate service account credential on save — Optional.
+- Validate service account credential on save: Optional.
 Not case sensitive.
 Validates the service account credentials as an optional step in saving the Kerberos realm configuration.
-If it's checked, the service account will be authenticated by the AD agent.
-If the credentials cannot be validated, an error message appears.
-If you don't want to validate or can't because the AD agent isn't responsive, the box can be cleared to skip the validation.
+If it's checked, the AD agent authenticates the service account.
+If the credentials can't be validated, an error message appears.
+If you don't want to validate or can't because the AD agent isn't responsive, you can clear the box to skip the validation.

 - Click Save.